arnauddupuis/wocli/README.md

 Wocli is still under development, you can find the backlog here: https://github.com/arnauddupuis/wocli/issues

+For Windows users it works with Cygwin provided that you install Perl and the required modules (have a look at the Install section).

 ## Help

 Here is a basic help for this little program.